top of page

 2

-The head teacher will invite you to view the class and then will arrange trial visits to determine whether your child is ready and also to give you a good feel for our environment.
-From here, you will get a clear idea if the Montessori offering fits the educational hopes for your child.
+The head teacher will invite you to observe the class and will arrange trial visits to determine whether your child is ready and also to give you a good feel for our environment.
+You will get a clearer idea of what Montessori education offers.

 3